Getting started with Trento Premium #

 ) from a workstation located in the SAP administrator's LAN.

-If you do not have a Kubernetes cluster or have one but do not want to use it for Trento, you can deploy a small VM (see Section 3.1, “Trento Server requirements” for minimum requirements) and follow steps in Procedure 1, “Manually installing Trento on a Trento Server host” to get Trento Server up and running.
+If you do not have a Kubernetes cluster or have one but do not want to use it for Trento, SUSE Rancher's K3s provides you with an easy way to get started.
+All you need is a small server or VM (see Section 3.1, “Trento Server requirements” for minimum requirements) and follow steps in Procedure 1, “Manually installing Trento on a Trento Server host” to get Trento Server up and running.

 Log in to the Trento Server host.